Nov 2024

 Milk and Feeding

 We dropped the formula feeds and my wife started exclusively breast feeding.
 This created a scenario where for many months my daughter had to exist within a 1 hour travel radius of my wife at all times.
-My wife was basically unable to get any rest as a result and the burden of parental responsibility unevenly fell onto her because of this one decision to exclusively breast feed.
-Suddenly I was unable to feed my child and so what I could do with her became severely limited.
-This one decision to exclusively breast feed effectively cuts the knees from under the male when it comes to parental burden carrying and is how I felt.
-I wanted to do more but I physically couldn’t.
+My wife was basically unable to get any rest as a result and the burden of parental responsibility unevenly fell onto her because of this one decision to drop the formula entirely.

-If I could have my time again, I would have fought against the “naturalistic breast is best mindset” and kept even a small amount of formula in her diet to continue her exposure to prevent the dairy allergy from developing in the first place.
+If I could have my time again, I would have fought against the “natural breast is best mindset” and kept even a small amount of formula in her diet to continue her exposure to prevent the dairy allergy from developing in the first place.
 A very minor decision at the start cascaded into a year long problem for us that affected most aspects of our life.

 Work and Money